RafBartPes/athletic_sales_analysis/README.md

 ## Combine and Clean the Data

-Read the CSV files into DataFrames.
+Read the CSV files into DataFrames

 Display the 2020 sales DataFrame

 Display the 2021 sales DataFrame

-Check the 2020 sales data types.
+Check the 2020 sales data types

-Check the 2021 sales data types.
+Check the 2021 sales data types

-Combine the 2020 and 2021 sales DataFrames on the rows and reset the index.
+Combine the 2020 and 2021 sales DataFrames on the rows and reset the index

-Check if any values are null.
+Check if any values are null

 Check the data type of each column

 Convert the "invoice_date" to a datetime datatype

 2. Determine which Region Sold the Most Products - using group by and pivot table